vifreefly/procsd/README.md

 [Foreman](http://ddollar.github.io/foreman/) itself designed for _development_ (not production) usage only and doing it great.
 Yes, Foreman allows to [export](http://ddollar.github.io/foreman/#EXPORTING) Procfile to the Systemd, but that's all.
 After export you have to manually use `systemctl` and `journalctl` to manage/check exported services.
 Procsd not only exports application, but provides [simple commands](#all-available-commands) to manage exported target.

-There is another difference in the export logic.
-Foreman systemd export uses [dymamic](https://fedoramagazine.org/systemd-template-unit-files/) services templates and as a result generates a lot of files/folders in the systemd directory even for a simple application.
+* Foreman systemd export uses [dymamic](https://fedoramagazine.org/systemd-template-unit-files/) services templates and as a result generates quite a lot of files/folders in the systemd directory even for a simple application.

-Services names contains [$PORT variable](http://ddollar.github.io/foreman/#PROCFILE) at the end.
-If Procfile has multiple processes, each exported service will have following naming format: `<app_name>-<process_name>@<port_varible_number += 100>.service` (and it's [undocumented](http://ddollar.github.io/foreman/#SYSTEMD-EXPORT) logic).
-For example for Procfile and formation (_web=1, worker=2_) above, exported services with Foreman will be: `sample_app-web@2500.service`, `sample_app-worker@2600.service` and `sample_app-worker@2601.service`.
+* Services generated using Foreman contain [$PORT variable](http://ddollar.github.io/foreman/#PROCFILE) in their names (and it's [undocumented](http://ddollar.github.io/foreman/#SYSTEMD-EXPORT) logic).
+For example for Procfile and formation `web=1,worker=2` (from example above), exported services with Foreman will be: `sample_app-web@2500.service`, `sample_app-worker@2600.service` and `sample_app-worker@2601.service`.
 My opinion about this approach: it's complicated.
-Why is there PORT variable, which is also incremented for each service?
-How I'm supposed to remember all these services names to manage or check services status/logs (it's required to provide full names of services for systemctl/journalctl)?
+Why is there required PORT variable in the services names?
 Procsd following one rule: simplicity.
 For export it uses static service files (that means for each process will be generated it's own service file) and services names have predictable, Heroku-like names.

+* Procsd export can provide additional stop/restart commands for each service (see _Notes_ below).

+* To delete existing app services from Systemd, there is `procsd destroy` command.
+It is doing the following: stop services if they are running, delete all required systemd files from systemd directory, and restart systemd (`daemon-reload`).
+This command especially useful while testing, when you need frequently create/update configuration.

 ## Notes